Doc-Scripter/Toy-programming-language/documentation/lexer.md

 ```

 ## Conclusion
-The `lexer` package is responsible for converting a raw inpput string into a series of meaningful tokens that can be used by the parser to construct the Abstract Syntax Tree(AST).
+The `lexer` package is responsible for converting a raw input string into a series of meaningful tokens that can be used by the parser to construct the Abstract Syntax Tree(AST).
 The lexer can handle various symbols, keywords, and identifiers as it scans the input character by character, skipping over whitespaces and identifying multi-character token such as `==` and `i=`.

 [Back to main page](../README.md#documnentation)